bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/system.rst

 The **Administrators** page allows you to manage users with administrator privileges.
 Any changes are stored to the :ref:`ivy-yaml` file.

 You need to specify an email address for administrators.
-The |ivy-engine| send notifications of critical events to the administrators, e.g. license violations.
+The Axon Ivy Engine send notifications of critical events to the administrators, e.g. license violations.

 .. note::